✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Triggering the Retry #

 After waiting, trigger a new execution of the original workflow with the same input data.
-Use an HTTP Request node calling n8n's webhook URL or workflow API.
+I use an HTTP Request node calling n8n's webhook URL or workflow API, passing the original payload, retry attempt count, and recovery context.

 The main workflow should check for retry_attempt in the webhook payload and log it for observability.